 - Keep your private information private.
-Don’t give out your password or personal information; it’s always safer to keep that information to yourself.
+Don’t give out your password or personal information; it’s always safer to keep that information private from others.

 - Be careful who you trust.
 Remember that no matter how long you’ve talked to someone online, they’re still a stranger and may not really be the person they say they are online.

 - Learn how to block/ignore people.
-Each social networking site and chat room is different, but there’s always a way to block, ignore, or unfriend users who you don’t want to communicate with.
+Each social networking site and chat room is different, but there’s always a way to block, ignore, or unfriend users with whom you don’t want to communicate.

 E-mail tips: It’s always important to know what you’re sending and to whom you’re sending it.
 When receiving an e-mail, always check the source before opening or forwarding it, as it may contain a virus or inappropriate pictures.
 Don’t forward e-mails with personal information.
 It’s easy to hit the send button and share a funny joke with friends, but remember to ask the original sender for permission to forward the e-mail or delete the sender’s personal information before you forward the message.

 The terms “bullying” and “cyberbullying” are often used to describe mean behavior.
 However, they’re both specific types of mean, aggressive behavior, which are part of a wider range of aggression and harassment behaviors.

 Bullying is a mean behavior that:

 - Is intentional – the bullying is being done for a reason.

 - Involves the aggressive person using some sort of power over his/her victim.
 He or she may feel powerful because they are popular or the aggressive person might feel it’s okay to put down others.